 - Dieting is a consistent predictor of weight gain.
 Up to 2/3 of dieters regained more weight that they had lost (Mann et al 2007).

 Let’s wrap this all together with a glittery bow.
 Click here to read my story.
 Have I been in a bigger body?
 Yes.
 Have I had disordered eating?
-You betchya (a lot of people do).
+You betchya (65% of women ages 25-45 have some form of disordered eating).
 If you look at this picture below I could easily say:

 “OMG babes!
 Eat like me and control all your food and you’ll lose weight, gain confidence, and life will be great!!!!!!!”

 But that’s not true.
-That would be a huge fucking lie and promoting weight loss is not what this picture represents.
+That would be a huge f*cking lie and promoting weight loss is not what this picture represents, AT ALL.
 The girl on the left was a disordered eater and probably borderline ED (orthorexia) but was told by many people to lose weight.
 Which triggered years of yo-yo dieting and made my already unhealthy behaviors even worse.

 GIRL ON THE LEFT